Arithmomaniac/copilot-orchestra/README.md

     - `code-review-subagent.agent.md`

 3. **Install the agent files**
-    - **Copy the agent.md files to your project's root directory**
+    - **Copy the `.agent.md` files to your project's root directory**
         - Great for sharing among a team.
         - Scoped to the individual project.
-    - **Install the custom agents in your User Data**
+    - **Install the custom agents in your User Data for use in all workspaces**
         - Allows the custom agents to work in any project you open with VSCode Insiders.
         - Copy files to the User Data location:
             - Something like `/Users/username/Library/Application Support/Code - Insiders/User/prompts` on Mac, or the equivalent on your system
         - **OR:**
         - Manual Setup Process:
-            - Click the "Agent" at the bottom of the copilot chat.
+            - Click the chat mode dropdown at the bottom of the copilot chat.
             - Click "Configure Custom Agents".
             - Click "Create new custom agent" in the command dropdown at the top of VSCode.
             - Select "User Data"